-The area indicated on the Wisbech Key Diagram for this broad location for growth is very indicative, with the final extent subject to the preparation of a comprehensive delivery schemes for the area.
+The area indicated on the Wisbech Key Diagram for this broad location for growth is very indicative, with the final extent subject to the preparation of a broad concept plan for the area.
 This scheme should be informed in particular by an assessment of flood risk and transport issues.

 Flood Risk: A detailed area Flood Risk Assessment will be necessary.
-The comprehensive delivery scheme will need to provide strategic landscaping and flood risk mitigation to ensure that land uses vulnerable to flood risk are protected.
-This may require strategic alteration of ground levels within the site.
+The broad concept plan will need to provide strategic landscaping and flood risk mitigation to ensure that land uses vulnerable to flood risk are protected.
+This may require strategic alteration of ground levels within the site, including flood plain compensation.
 Any flood risk mitigation should also serve as a number of multi-functional uses such as open space, green infrastructure, sustainable drainage systems (SuDS), community food, allotments, leisure and recreation uses such as parkland, and are likely to be incorporated within lowered areas of land designed to flood in extreme circumstances.
 A sequential approach must be taken to the site layout.
 Business uses may be located in higher risk flood areas although appropriate mitigation measures would be required.
-Development density within specific plots throughout the site will be determined within the comprehensive delivery scheme and be informed in accordance with the flood risk mitigation measures identified.
+Development density within specific plots throughout the site will be determined within the broad concept plan and be informed in accordance with the flood risk mitigation measures identified.

 Transport infrastructure: Transport Infrastructure required to serve the area must ensure that there will be no unacceptable adverse impact on the local and strategic highway network.
-Subject to detailed assessment through a comprehensive delivery scheme, it is highly likely that a link connecting he A1101 in the north to the B198 Cromwell Road in the south (including a new river crossing) will be required, with the arrangements for delivering such a link being agreed as part of the comprehensive delivery scheme for the broad location, the funding of which is likely to be sourced from not only this development scheme but wider funding sources.
+Subject to detailed assessment through a broad concept plan, it is highly likely that a link connecting the A1101 in the north to the B198 Cromwell Road in the south (including a new river crossing) will be required, with the arrangements for delivering such a link being agreed as part of the broad concept plan for the broad location, the funding of which is likely to be sourced from not only this development scheme but wider funding sources.
 To enable this link road to be constructed using significant developer contributions from this urban extension, the Council will be willing to negotiate appropriate levels of other wider infrastructure, such as affordable housing, to ensure the development remains viable.